26 best things to do in Antwerp, Belgium (2025 travel guide)

 Grote Markt, with the former guild houses

-The Grote Markt is the beating heart of Antwerp’s historic city centre.
+The Grote Markt is the heart of Antwerp’s historic city centre.
 Surrounded by beautifully ornate 16th-century guildhalls, the square is also home to the City Hall, a UNESCO World Heritage Site.

 At the centre of the square is the Brabo Fountain, depicting the legend of Silvius Brabo, who is said to have defeated a giant who terrorised the Scheldt River.
 Look for the water squirting from his cut-off head and hand!